 He’s not wrong.

-According to the Anti-Defamation League, since Hamas launched the first of 4,000 rockets at Israel on May 10, anti-Semitic attacks worldwide have been on the rise.
+According to the Anti-Defamation League, since Hamas launched the first of more than 4,000 rockets at Israel on May 10, anti-Semitic attacks worldwide have been on the rise.
 During the week starting April 26, the ADL recorded 59 incidents of anti-Semitism across the United States; that number jumped to 113 for the week of May 17-23.

 The hate isn’t limited geographically as Jews in large cities and smaller communities have reported recent incidents of harassment, vandalism and assault.
 Among the incidents: